CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 Files uploaded through the dashboard's media library will be stored in `src/assets/images/blog` so that they can be accessed and optimised by Astro components if you wish.

 When `npm start` is run, a proxy server for the CMS is spun up on `localhost:8081`.
 That can often mean you run into errors if `localhost:8080` is already taken, so look out for that.
 You can locally access the blog via navigating to the /admin path.
 All blog content can be easily created, updated and deleted via this admin panel, and is the very system that your clients can use to manage their website without your involvement.

 Everything on the blog should be fairly intuitive, but feel free to experiment with using this panel first.
 With this kit, you can add _featured_ to the comma-separated list of tags to have them show up as so in the frontend.

+<a name="astroContentCollections"></a>

+### Astro content collections

+In `/src/content`, you will see a `config.ts` file.
+This is where you can configure [Astro Content Collections](https://docs.astro.build/en/guides/content-collections/).
+This step is **not necessary** to run the blog with Decap CMS, but it will supercharge your Astro pages and content.
+Collections help to
+  * organize your documents,
+  * validate your frontmatter,
+  * provide automatic TypeScript type-safety for all of your content,
+  * use Astro's `<Image />` and `<Picture />` components with user-uplaoded images via the CMS.

+This template already has Content Collections configured for immediate use of the blog content, but you could use them to power up the Portfolio or Gallery for example.

+Content Collections can also be used on content that is not created via the CMS.

 <a name="deployment"></a>